tomaspalma/ldts-pacman/docs/README.md

 - As it is with other patterns, one of the downsides is the increase in the number of files created.
 However, the text of the code itself stays more well organized

-### We have to tell to more than one entity that one specific common event occured (e.g. when a cherry is picked)
+### We have to tell to more than one entity that one specific common event occurred (e.g. when a cherry is picked)

 **The problem in context**